yasaswi-tarigoppula/Docker/cmd_entrypoint_1/README.md

 When using ENTRYPOINT and CMD together it's important that you always use the exec form of both instructions.
 Trying to use the shell form, or mixing-and-matching the shell and exec forms will almost never give you the result you want.

+Below is the tabular form with different combinations of CMD and ENTRYPOINT instructions.

+s.no    Dockerfile                                      command

+ 1      ENTRYPOINT /bin/ping -c 3
+        CMD localhost                                  /bin/sh -c '/bin/ping -c 3' /bin/sh -c localhost

+ 2      ENTRYPOINT ["/bin/ping","-c","3"]
+        CMD localhost                                  /bin/ping -c 3 /bin/sh -c localhost

+ 3      ENTRYPOINT /bin/ping -c 3
+        CMD ["localhost"]                              /bin/sh -c '/bin/ping -c 3' localhost

+ 4      ENTRYPOINT ["/bin/ping","-c","3"]
+        CMD ["localhost"]                              /bin/ping -c 3 localhost

+Only s.no 4 i.e using both ENTRYPOINT and CMD in exec form will give the desired result.

+suppose we created a docker image as vinodhbasavani/cmdentrypoint:1.0 using the above docker image then

+docker run vinodhbasavani/cmdentrypoint:1.0

+will ping the localhost.

+docker run vinodhbasavani/cmdentrypoint:1.0 google.com

+will ping the google.com as localhost in CMD instruction is overridden by the google.com